 - Kitchen Tools For Little Hands - beware, you may want to buy everything... it's all so cute!

-- Four Great Kids' Cookbooks - a few excellent cookbooks to help you get started.
+- Five Great Kids' Cookbooks - a few excellent cookbooks to help you get started.
 Some are great for pre-schoolers (complete with pictorial recipes/instructions they can follow easily) and some will take you into the older years.

 Please add your own thoughts and any recommendations you have on approach, books, tools, etc., via comments.